younes-code/event-driven-ai/README.md

 ## Overview

-This repository contains an event-based deep learning inference pipeline for gesture recognition using event-based cameras.
-The model uses the Metavision SDK and TorchScript for inference.
+This repository provides a comprehensive framework for gesture recognition and object detection using event-based cameras.
+Follow the guidelines to set up the environment and run the inference pipelines efficiently.
+The model uses the Metavision SDK

 ## Prerequisites
+/model_classifier.ptjit
 Follow the installation guid to install Metavision SDK and all other dependencies:
 - [Metavision SDK](https://docs.prophesee.ai/stable/installation/index.html), for event-based vision processing